yabetsg/Enabling-the-Circular-Economy-by-Bringing-AI-to-Resale/Documentation/Development.md

     `docker-compose up -d backend`

     `docker-compose up -d frontend`
-- Open up http://localhost:8080/ in your browser
+- Open up http://localhost:8080/ in your browser to run the project

 ## Installation